 2.08 Notice.
 When any of the parties desire to give notice to the other, such notice must be in writing, sent by U.S. Mail, postage prepaid, addressed to the party for whom it is intended at the place last specified; the place for giving notice shall remain such until it is changed by written notice in compliance with the provisions of this paragraph.
 For the present, the Parties designate the following as the respective places for giving notice:

-To SBBC:Superintendent of Schools
+To SBBC: Superintendent of Schools

-The School Board of Broward County, Florida

-600 Southeast Third Avenue

-Fort Lauderdale, Florida 33301With a Copy to:Director of Procurement and Warehousing Services
+With a Copy to: Director of Procurement and Warehousing Services

-The School Board of Broward County, Florida

-7720 West Oakland Park Blvd., Suite 323
+The School Board of Broward County, Florida 7720 West Oakland Park Blvd., Suite 323

-Sunrise, Florida 33351Executive Director, Capital Program
+Executive Director, Capital Program

-The School Board of Broward County, Florida

-600 Southeast Third Avenue

-Fort Lauderdale, Florida 33301

 To VENDOR: